 - A letter of recommendation by your guitar instructor.
-Letters must be sent with the application.
-No application will be considered without an enclosed letter of recommendation.
+No application will be considered without a letter of recommendation.

 - Competition Agreement form (PDF) download here.

-- A CD (no mini CDs please), not to exceed 10 minutes playing time, with the following:
+- An audio sample (mp3 preferred), not to exceed 10 minutes playing time, with the following: